United States Military Academy

+West Point's academic program grants the Bachelor of Science degree with a curriculum that grades cadets' performance upon a broad academic program, military leadership performance, and mandatory participation in competitive athletics.
 Candidates for admission must apply directly to the academy and receive a nomination, usually from a member of Congress.
-Other nomination sources include the president and vice president.
-Students are officers-in-training and are referred to as "cadets" or collectively as the "United States Corps of Cadets" (USCC).
+Students are officers-in-training with the rank of cadet.
+Collectively, the students at the academy are the "United States Corps of Cadets" (USCC).
 The Army fully funds tuition for cadets in exchange for an active duty service obligation upon graduation.
 About 1,300 cadets enter the academy each July, with about 1,000 cadets graduating.
+The academy began admitting female cadets in 1976, and women now comprise around 20% of entrants.
+The academy's traditions have influenced other institutions because of its age and unique mission.
+It was the first American college to have an accredited civil engineering program, and its technical curriculum became a model for engineering schools.
+It was also the first college to have class rings.